ACT WorkKeys Practice Test 2024 [UPDATED]

 WorkKeys Exam Outline

-The ACT WorkKeys assessments consist of a series of tests that measure different foundational skills required for workplace success.
-The exam pattern varies depending on the specific assessment being taken.
-However, the three core assessments that most test-takers will encounter are Applied Math, Graphic Literacy, and Workplace Documents.
+The ACT WorkKeys assessments measure different foundational skills required for workplace success.
+The exam pattern varies depending on the specific assessment.
+However, most test-takers will encounter three core assessments: Applied Math, Graphic Literacy, and Workplace Documents.

 1. Applied Math: